SebWouters/CheMPS2/sphinx/handson.rst

 `chemps2 <https://github.com/sebwouters/chemps2>`_ is a C++ library for spin-adapted DMRG calculations which can be incorporated in quantum chemistry packages.
 This has been done for `psi4 <http://www.psicode.org/>`_.
 Alternatively, the same functionality can be used with the binary, when the required matrix elements have been generated in ``FCIDUMP`` format.
 We will follow the second route this afternoon.
 The advantage of the latter route is that you are not tied to `psi4 <http://www.psicode.org/>`_ to obtain matrix elements.
 In the future you can use `molcas <http://www.molcas.org/>`_, `molpro <https://www.molpro.net/>`_, `dalton <http://www.daltonprogram.org/>`_...
 The disadvantage is that a full-rank ``FCIDUMP`` file is required, and that less virtual (secondary) orbitals can be used than with density-fitted DMRG-SCF and DMRG-CASPT2.

+Please read an entire section before starting the instructions.
+Than you will have all the useful information you need!

 UGent HPC
 ---------